Hong Kong tycoon gets 14-month jail term over 2019 protest - WTMJ

 Associated Press

-HONG KONG (AP) — Hong Kong media tycoon and outspoken pro-democracy activist Jimmy Lai was sentenced to more jail time Friday over his role in an anti-government protest in 2019, as authorities crack down on dissent in the city.
+HONG KONG (AP) — Hong Kong media tycoon and outspoken pro-democracy activist Jimmy Lai was sentenced to more jail time Friday over his role in an anti-government protest in 2019, as authorities step up a crackdown on dissent in the city.

-Lai and nine others were charged with incitement to take part in an unauthorized assembly, for their roles in a protest on Oct.
-1, 2019, when they walked down a road with thousands of others.
+Lai and nine others were charged with incitement to take part in an unauthorized assembly when they walked down a road with thousands of residents on Oct.
+1, 2019, to protest against dwindling political freedoms in Hong Kong.

 Lai, 73, was sentenced to 14 months in prison.
-He is currently serving a separate 14-month jail term for other convictions earlier this year also related to unauthorized rallies in 2019, when Hong Kong residents took to the streets in the biggest challenge to Beijing since the city was handed from British to Chinese control in 1997.
+He is currently serving a separate 14-month jail term for other convictions earlier this year also related to unauthorized rallies in 2019, when hundreds of thousands repeatedly took to the streets in the biggest challenge to Beijing since the city was handed from British to Chinese control in 1997.
+Beijing promised that the territory could retain its freedoms not found on the mainland for 50 years.

-Authorities have arrested and charged most of the city’s pro-democracy advocates, who also include Joshua Wong, a student leader during 2014 protests.
+Over the past year, Beijing has clamped down on civil liberties in response to protests.
+Hong Kong authorities have arrested and charged most of the city’s pro-democracy advocates, including Joshua Wong, a student leader during 2014 protests.
+Scores of others have fled abroad.

 U.S. Secretary of State Antony Blinken in a statement called on Hong Kong authorities to drop charges filed against people “merely for standing for election or for expressing dissenting views.”